openhab/openhab-docs/installation/openhabian.md

 ℹ - The actions behind menu entry 1-5 are already taken care of on a Raspberry Pi openHABian image installation.

-⌨ - A quick note on menu navgation.
+⌨ - A quick note on menu navigation.
 Use the cursor keys to navigate, &lt;Enter&gt; to execute, &lt;Space&gt; to select and &lt;Tab&gt; to jump to the actions on the bottom of the screen.
 Press &lt;Esc&gt; twice to exit the configuration tool.

 ### Linux Hints